SC-MasoudAhmadi/SitecoreUpgradeAssist/README.md

 This tool is aiming to assist you with all the project refactoring required to upgrade your Sitecore solution from any version.

 Features:
-* Upgrade all projects .NetFramework to the version required by target Sitecore Version (special credit to [TargetFrameworkMigrator](https://github.com/TargetFrameworkMigrator/TargetFrameworkMigrator))
+* Upgrade all projects .NetFramework to the version required by the target Sitecore Version (special credit to [TargetFrameworkMigrator](https://github.com/TargetFrameworkMigrator/TargetFrameworkMigrator))
-* Reinstall all the dependent assebly packages to match the new .NetFramework
+* Reinstall all the dependent packages to match the new .NetFramework and Sitecore Version.
 * Upgrade all sitecore packages.
-* Upgrade GlassMaper
+* Upgrade GlassMapper.
-* Upgrade SXA
+* Upgrade SXA.
-* Upgrade Unicorn
+* Upgrade Unicorn.
-* Assist with Glassmaper 4 to 5 Migration (code refactoring) (coming soon)
+* Assist with Glassmaper 4 to 5 Migration (code refactoring) (coming soon).
-* Convert Unit Test solutions to Package referencing (coming soon)
+* Convert Unit Test solutions to Package referencing (coming soon).

 ## How to use